asellitt/rtanque-raptor/README.md

 rtanque-raptor
 ==============

-My rtanque bot
+My rtanque bot.

-This is something I was working on during Rails Camp 2013.
+This came out of the pairing work I did with @lukearndt during Rails Camp 2013.